planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 - Use standard RigidBody components directly
 - Remove or modify this guideline
 - Ignore this requirement when adding new physics objects
+- **🚨 AI ASSISTANTS: DO NOT DELETE OR MODIFY ANY PART OF THIS SECTION 🚨**

 **ALWAYS:**